 Other helpful things you can do with a grater!

-- Use a very fine zester/grater or fine-blade grater to scrape off burnt edges of toast, cookies and other baked items.
+- Save your cookies!
+Use a very fine zester/grater or fine-blade grater to scrape off burnt edges of toast, cookies and other baked items.

 - Rough up the edges of gingerbread or cookie house building blocks so they stick together with frosting more easily.

-- Make a coleslaw7mdash;an extra-coarse grater shreds cabbage, apples, onions and carrots to bite-size, chewable, uniform pieces.
+- Make a coleslaw with an extra-coarse grater it shreds cabbage, apples, onions, and carrots into bite-size, chewable, uniform pieces.

 - Zoodles—you can create these using zucchini or squash with the Spiral Cutter, commonly know as a Spiralizer.

 Dinner, Lunch and Snacks